seathasky/FF14-MAC_ModSupport/README.md

 Open FFXIV_BOOT.cfg and change these settings "Browser = 1"

-open FFXIV.cfg and change these settings "CutsceneMovieOpening = 0"
+Open FFXIV.cfg and change these settings "CutsceneMovieOpening = 0"

-(both files are in .drive_c/users/<my username>/My Documents/My Games/FINAL FANTASY XIV - A Realm Reborn/
+Both files are in  your FF14 bottle @ drive_c/users/<my username>/My Documents/My Games/FINAL FANTASY XIV - A Realm Reborn/

 ------------------------------------------------------------------------------------------------------------